Volunteering vacancies

 Keeping in touch regularly and maybe going for a coffee or a walk.

-Helping clients to understand everyday letters e.g. Utility bills
+Helping people to understand everyday letters e.g. Utility bills

 Helping to make appointments for free food/clothing/GP.